 Where data processors/controllers process operations which require regular and systematic monitoring of data subjects on a large scale or of special categories of data, a Data Protection Officer (DPO) must be appointed.

 Data transfers outside of the EU are subject to additional requirements.
 Significant restriction on monitoring internet and e-mail use even when on company's IT device.

-Covered by the EU-wide General Data Protection Regulation (Datenschutzgrundverordnung) entered into force in May 2018 and the complementing Federal Data Protection Act.
-Processing of personal data generally unlawful except as listed by the Act and the General Data Protection Regulation, a works council agreement or free and individual consent.
-Appointment of data protection officers required if more than 9 individuals deal with electronically saved personal data.
+Covered by the EU-wide General Data Protection Regulation (Datenschutzgrundverordnung, or GDPR) entered into force in May 2018 and the complementing Federal Data Protection Act.
+Processing of personal data is generally unlawful except as listed by the Act and the General Data Protection Regulation, a works council agreement or free and individual consent.
+Appointment of data protection officers is required if more than 9 individuals deal with electronically saved personal data.
 Special rules apply to data transfer outside the EEA.
-Significant restrictions on monitoring email and Internet use.
+Significant restrictions on monitoring email and internet use exist.

 Employers must balance their need to obtain, use, store and disclose information for effective management and business purposes with their employees' right to privacy.
 The law distinguishes between ''personal data'' and ''sensitive personal data.''
 Special rules apply for the transfer of personal data within and outside of the EEA.
 The National Authority for Data Protection and Freedom of Information is responsible for ensuring compliance and enforcing data protection.

 Since May 2018, Hungary has been subject to the General Data Protection Regulation (GDPR), which introduced significant new obligations and onerous sanctions for employers.